-When NCIS returns for its 19th season this fall, it will be navigating one of its biggest cast transitions to date.
-But how do the latest exits from the CBS drama stack up against the biggest ones of years gone by?
+When NCIS returned for its 19th season this fall, it was already navigating one of its biggest cast transitions to date.
+But has the CBS drama now delivered its biggest exit ever?

-Now looking ahead to Season 19, which will mark the procedural’s fist time slot change in, well, ever (moving to Mondays at 9/8c), we have reported that Mark Harmon, who nearly exited the series wholesale, will have a very limited presence as former team leader Leroy Jethro Gibbs, while Katrina Law is now a series regular as Special Agent Jessica Knight and Gary Cole (The Good Fight) is coming on board as FBI Special Agent Alden Park.
+Now here we are at Season 19, which marked the procedural’s fist time slot change in, well, ever (moving to Mondays at 9/8c).
+For one, Katrina Law is now a series regular as Special Agent Jessica Knight.
+And Gary Cole (The Good Fight) came on board as FBI Special Agent Alden Park.

-On the occasion of this transitional season ahead, TVLine took stock of some of the show’s biggest exits from the past 18 years, ranking them by how greatly they impacted the plot/other characters.
+On the occasion of this transitional season, TVLine has taken stock of NCIS‘ biggest exits from the past 18-plus years, ranking them by how greatly they impacted the plot/other characters.
 Check out our list and by all means weigh in with your own thoughts!